corda/cordapp-client-template/README.md

 # Business Networks

-This projects uses the Business Network Membership Service Cordapp [detailed here](https://github.com/corda/corda-solutions/tree/master/bn-apps/memberships-management)
+This projects uses the Business Network Membership Service (BNMS) Cordapp [detailed here](https://github.com/corda/corda-solutions/tree/master/bn-apps/memberships-management)

 This is a Cordapp that is installed on each node in the network, including the Business Network Operator node.

-You can interact with the Business Network through the `bnm` and `bno` apis.
-These endpoints can be used to request membership, activate membership, view membership status, revoke memberships and suspend memberships
+You can interact with the Business Network through the following APIs:
+1. `bnm` : used by business network members for request membership, viewing membership status, other members membership data etc.
+2. `bno` : used by the BNO to activate, revoke memberships, suspend memberships as well as check the status of memberships.

-These apis and defined in the BNMController and BNOController.
+These apis are defined in the BNMController and BNOController classes.